scipion-em/scipion-em-warp/README.rst

 Warp plugin
 ===========

-This plugin provides a wrapper for some of the programs of the `Warp <https://github.com/dtegunov/warp>`_ ssoftware.
+This plugin provides a wrapper for some of the programs of the `Warp <https://github.com/dtegunov/warp>`_ software.

 .. image:: https://img.shields.io/pypi/v/scipion-em-warp.svg
         :target: https://pypi.python.org/pypi/scipion-em-warp